St. Bonaventure University: History

-The Franciscan connection
+Franciscan connection

-The university is named after Bonaventure (1221–1274), born John of Fidenza, who became a cardinal and Doctor of the Church.
+The university is named after Bonaventure, born John of Fidenza, who became a cardinal and Doctor of the Church.
 A theologian and contemporary of Thomas Aquinas at the University of Paris, he became head of the Franciscan order.
 Bonaventure was canonized in 1482 by Sixtus IV.
 The Franciscan friars at the St. Bonaventure Friary belong to the Holy Name Province and are members of the Order of Friars Minor, one of the orders of Franciscans.

 The university is also home to the Franciscan Institute.
-Founded in 1939 by Thomas Plassmann, then president of St. Bonaventure's College, and led by its first Director, Philotheus Boehner.
+Founded in 1939 by Thomas Plassmann, then president of St. Bonaventure's College, and led by its first director, Philotheus Boehner.

 Campus

 The campus sits on 500 acre in the town of Allegany, just over the line from the city of Olean (total pop.: 15,000), at Exit 24 of Interstate 86.
 The university has its own US Post Office and is listed as a separate census-designated place by the Census Bureau.
 The university's postal address is Saint Bonaventure, NY 14778.
-St. Bonaventure also has a second graduate studies center in Hamburg, a suburb of Buffalo, on the campus of Hilbert College.

 Academics

-The university has more than 50 academic programs, including programs in the Jandoli School of Communication, schools of Arts & Sciences, Business, Education and Health Professions, and combined-degree health care programs preparing students for careers in medicine, dentistry, physical therapy or pharmacy.
+The university has more than 50 academic programs, including programs in the Jandoli School of Communication, School of Arts & Sciences, School of Business, School of Education, and The Dennis R. DePerro School of Health Professions.